Bronny James: Personal life

 James's godfather is NBA All-Star Chris Paul, who is a close friend of his father.

 In 2020, James signed with esports organization FaZe Clan.
 Through the partnership, he was expected to stream Fortnite and Call of Duty: Warzone under the handle "FaZe Bronny."
 In June 2021, James made his first appearance on the cover of Sports Illustrated alongside members of FaZe Clan, including NFL quarterback Kyler Murray.

 James has established a large social media following since high school.
 In May 2019, he started an Instagram account and reached one million followers in his first day on the platform.
 By the end of high school, James had over seven million followers on Instagram.

 Analysts projected James to have one of the highest-earning potentials from his name, image and likeness (NIL) among college athletes.
 In February 2022, he filed for trademarks on variations of his name: Bronny, BJ Jr. and Bronald.
 In high school, James signed NIL deals with Nike and Beats by Dre.

 Basketball jersey number

 James has worn the number 0 jersey because it is the number worn by his favorite NBA player, Russell Westbrook.
 He has also worn the number 23 jersey in honor of his father.
-Then, in July 2024, James chose the number 9 jersey for his professional debut in the NBA during the 2024–25 Los Angeles Lakers season.
-The decision was made to honor musician Juice Wrld, alluding to Juice's 2017 debut EP 9 9 9.
+In July 2024, James chose the number 9 jersey for his professional debut in the NBA during the 2024–25 Los Angeles Lakers season.
+The decision was made to honor the late musician Juice Wrld, alluding to Juice's 2017 debut EP 9 9 9.